 Each HSBC loan comes with different requirements.
 However, you’ll need to meet a few overarching eligibility criteria:

-- You must be at least 18 years old.
+- You must be at least 18 years old

 Taking out any kind of financing is a big step.
 Before you settle with any one lender, do your research and compare your options.
-It can be helpful to speak with a financial advisor or even a trusted friend.